Routes to Certification

 Obtaining Your CTE

-- Once the deficiency plan is created, you may apply to school districts to teach on a probationary certificate for up to 3 years.
-You will teach at full pay and benefits for the school district.
+- Once pre-approval has been given by the ACP, you may apply to school districts to teach on an intern or probationary certificate for 1 or 2 years.
+You would teach at full pay and benefits for the school district.

-- Before certification is authorized, you must take and pass the applicable Texas Examination of Education Standards (TExES).
+- Before standard certification is authorized, you must take and pass the applicable Texas Examination of Education Standards (TExES) exams.

 Authorized CTE Institutions